tim-hardcastle/pipefish/docs/tokenization-rules.md

 For this last reason, although I'm not going to do all the tricky parts of the syntax and semantics, I *am* going to be doing the very hardest part (essentially, closures) although I won't need them to write an adventure game, just because retrofitting them would be such a PITA, all the data structures and semantics need to fit around it.

-Having got off to a flying start with the lexer, I got distracted by improving various bits of Pipefish, but today I will write a parser, at the very least.
-Cognate, being basically a Forth and having no preceedence, doesn't need much parsing, but it does need some.
+Having got off to a flying start with the lexer, I got distracted by improving various bits of Pipefish, but now I've

+ I meant agreeing with Ben, not Hitler.

+I would accept that Hitler used Darwinism as an excuse for his crimes if any creationist claiming this could ever, ever supply a shred of evidence that he did.
+But in Mein Kampf, he explicitly endorses creationism:

+* "For it was by the Will of God that men were made of a certain bodily shape, were given their natures and their faculties.
+Whoever destroys His work wages war against God's Creation and God's Will."

+... and rejects evolution:

+* "The fox remains always a fox, the goose remains a goose, and the tiger will retain the character of a tiger.
+The only difference that can exist within the species must be in the various degrees of structural strength and active power, in the intelligence, efficiency, endurance, etc., with which the individual specimens are endowed."

+I would accept that Hitler used Darwinism as an excuse for his crimes if any creationist claiming this could ever, ever supply a shred of evidence that he

-When I hear you having a hard time, I come running to help and ask what I can do.
+When I know that you're having a hard time, I ask what I can do to help.
+I see you struggling with something, I say, can I do that for you?
+I hear you cry out in frustation, I come running to help.

 You punish me for showing signs of grief, or stress, or frustration, or physical pain or weakness.
 "The beatings will continue until morale improves."

 It is normal for me to feel sad right now.
 That is not something for which I need therapy.
 It would be normal for you to be feeling sad too and for you to be talking to me about it.